 On Stock Titan, Chegg’s filings are updated as they are made available on EDGAR.
 AI-powered summaries help explain key points from lengthy documents, highlight items such as restructuring costs, non-GAAP adjustments, and listing status disclosures, and make it easier to understand how Chegg’s regulatory filings relate to its academic services, language learning, and workforce skilling strategy.

-After this tax-withholding transaction, Rosensweig directly beneficially owned 7,525,075 shares of Chegg common stock.
-He also indirectly held 25,000 shares through The Rosensweig Family Revocable Trust U/A/D 03-12-07 and 24,842 shares through The Rosensweig 2012 Irrevocable Children's Trust U/A/D 11-06-12, where he serves as co-trustee.
+Following this transaction, Rosensweig directly owns 7,625,075 shares of Chegg common stock.
+He also has indirect holdings of 25,000 shares held by The Rosensweig Family Revocable Trust and 24,842 shares held by The Rosensweig 2012 Irrevocable Children's Trust, where he is a co-trustee.
+The purchase was made after pre-clearance under the company’s insider trading policy.